Installing and Configuring Compliance Scanner for PCF

 A scan report is generated for each format and benchmark on each Linux VM running on Xenial stemcells.
 For example, if you select .xml and .log formats, and Base Xenial and STIG benchmarks, four log files are created for each VM tested.

-For more information about Compliance Scanner for PCF benchmarks, see Benchmarks.
+For more information about Compliance Scanner benchmarks, see Benchmarks.

 For Scanner Timeout, configure the maximum time in seconds permitted for a scan.
 The default value is